- Open Access

 Electronic supplementary material

 Additional file 1: Figure S1: AGO2 protein expression in AGO2-knockdown and -overexpression myeloma cell lines.
+Figure S2.
 The relative expression of AGO2-regulated miRNAs in AGO2 knockdown or over-expression myeloma cell lines by RT- PCR.
 (A) miR-17 expression; (B) miR-92-1 expression; (C) miR-145 expression; (D) Let-7a expression.
 Table S1.
 The normal and mutated sequence of predicted miRNAs-binding site in target gene 3’UTR.
 (DOC 106 KB)

 Authors’ original submitted files for images